Amiot 354: Development

 After returning from Germany, the prototype underwent another series of modifications, converting the aircraft to the preferred four-seat configuration, with a twin tail to improve the field of fire for its dorsal cannon.
 It first flew in its new form on 21 January 1939, with the new designation Amiot 351.01.
 Testing of the prototype revealed problems with the aircraft's undercarriage and lateral stability.
 The prototype was damaged in a landing accident, blamed on faulty brakes, on 4 July 1939.
-By the time the prototype was repaired, in September 1939, the first two production aircraft were about to be delivered, and it was decided to convert the prototype to a four seat reconnaissance aircraft, refitting the original single tail and becoming the Amiot 351.01 A4.
+By the time the prototype was repaired, in September 1939, the first two production aircraft were about to be delivered, and it was decided to convert the prototype to a four-seat reconnaissance aircraft, refitting the original single tail and becoming the Amiot 351.01 A4.

 Production orders for the Amiot began to be placed in May 1938, as part of the French Air Ministry's newly issued Plan V, with 20 aircraft ordered on 27 May 1938, followed by an order for a further 100 aircraft three weeks later.
 Deliveries were expected to start by April 1939, and were to reach a rate of 20 aircraft per month.
 Amiot proposed a number of versions of its new bomber, varying mainly on the engines used, and whether a single or twin tail was fitted, and the numbers of each version to be built frequently changed.
 The production aircraft had a shorter wingspan compared with the prototype, and a longer fuselage.
 Its crew of four consisted of a bomb-aimer/navigator in the aircraft's nose, a pilot and dorsal gunner under a long canopy on the aircraft's centreline and a radio operator in the rear fuselage.
 A 20 mm Hispano-Suiza HS.404 cannon was fitted in the dorsal position, with 7.5 mm MAC 1934 machine gun in the nose and ventral positions.
 Up to 1200 kg of bombs could be carried in a bomb bay.

 Production delays and modifications ensured that by September 1939 none had been delivered.
 830 of this very modern aircraft were eventually ordered but only 80 machines were received by the Air Ministry.
-The main variant was the twin-tailed 351; due to delays, the single-tailed 354 was accepted into service as an interim type.
+The main variant was the twin-tailed 351; due to delays, the single-tailed Amiot 354 was accepted into service as an interim type.
 Due to technical problems with the armament installation, many aircraft went to operational units with only a rifle-calibre machine-gun in the dorsal position.